Skip to main content

 1. Hover over the relevant Slack message or thread.

-2. Click the three-dot menu adn select Link Work Item.
-Link Work Item
+2. Click the three-dot menu and select Link Work Item.

 3. In the modal, search for the work item by title or ID.

-4. Select the right issue and hit Link.
+4. Select the right work item and hit Link.

 That’s it.
 Now the thread and the work item are connected.
-Comments in the thread can sync to Plane (and vice versa, if Thread Sync is enabled on that issue), and the thread will display a rich preview of the linked work item.
+Comments in the thread can sync to Plane (and vice versa, if Thread Sync is enabled on that work item), and the thread will display a rich preview of the linked work item.

-This is perfect for situations where someone logs an issue in Plane but the conversation about it happens in Slack.
+This is perfect for situations where someone logs a work item in Plane but the conversation about it happens in Slack.
 Just link them up and avoid duplication.

 Connect project to Slack channel